nuritzi/fossresponders.com/index.md

   </span>
 </a>

 Have something else you need?
 Please [open an issue](https://github.com/foss-responders/support-requests/issues/new), [join our Slack](https://slack.opencollective.com/#crisis-working-group) or email [foss-responders@googlegroups.com](mailto:foss-responders@googlegroups.com).
-If you'd rather email than open a GitHub issue, please feel free to email, as well.
+If you'd rather email than open a GitHub issue, please feel free to do that.

 ## Conferences

 - Here is [a dynamic list of cancelled events](https://airtable.com/shrETNURgXNrGWbd8/tblc49hMMykARebo8).
-Not seeing an event?
+Know of another event that's affected?
 [Add it here](https://airtable.com/shr5QBJUPPOQUJfND).
 - If you were sponsoring a cancelled conference for recruitment purposes and you still want to connect with prospective candidates, Indeed is working on scheduling virtual hiring events.
 [Click here for more information](https://events.indeed.com/hiringevents/#get_started_form).

 What else should be here?
 [Get in touch](mailto:foss-responders@googlegroups.com!)